weiziyuan/Movie-recommendation/README.md

 This will be implemented on Spark due to its fast speed for large-scale data processing and readiness to use.

+## About ALS
+Many recommendation systems suggest item to users based on collaborative filtering(CF) techniques.
+However, CF have some major problems:

+* scability : lack of ability to scale to larger datasets when more user and items were added into the database

+* item cold-start problem: when movies added to the database have none or little interactions because system rely on the movie’s interactions to make recommendations

+* popularity bias: the system recommends the movies with the most interactions without any personalization

+In collaborative filtering, matrix factorization is the state-of-the-art solution for sparse data problem.
+ALS recommender is a matrix factorization algorithm that uses Alternating Least Squares with Weighted-Lamda-Regularization (ALS-WR).

 ## Exploratory data analysis
 ![alt text](https://github.com/weiziyuan/Movie-recommendation/blob/master/image/movie_table.png)